-This first computer “bug” may have been a moth who managed to flutter inside the Harvard Mark II in 1947.
-However, in recent years there have been more than a few software bugs to make developers’ skin crawl.
-In a world that runs on software, there are few things scarier for businesses than products breaking in customer’s hands.
+to make developers' skin crawl.
+In a world that runs on software, there are few things scarier for businesses than products breaking in customer's hands.
 Just last year, the U.S. economy lost a frightful 1.1 trillion dollars from software defects.

 Software quality drives business success.
 Even just one scary bug creeping into your systems could transform your product into a horrifyingly haunted house.

-Ghouls and goblins beware –these 3 software quality horror stories might just be spookier than you are:
+Ghouls and goblins beware --these 3 software quality horror stories might just be spookier than you are:

 For many people, the idea of being listened in on sounds like a nightmare.
 But we tend not to think about that possibility too much, despite smart speakers becoming a more common fixture in our homes.
-However, in 2017 one Google Home Mini user found that his speaker was not just listening, but recording everything he said 24/7.
+However, in 2017 one

 Fortunately, Google was quick to act.
 They released a patch for the bug that caused a small number of their smart speakers to accidentally trigger devices, and future devices haven't experienced the same problems.